grafana/beyla/docs/sources/k8s.md

 ---
-title: Deploy Beyla in Kubernetes
+title: Deploy in Kubernetes
 description: Learn how to deploy Grafana's eBPF auto-instrumentation tool in Kubernetes.
 ---

-# Deploy Beyla in Kubernetes
+# Deploy in Kubernetes

-In Kubernetes, you can deploy Beyla - the eBPF auto-instrument tool in two ways:
+In Kubernetes, you can deploy the eBPF auto-instrumentation tool in two ways:

 * As a Sidecar Container (recommended)
 * As a DaemonSet

-## Deploying Beyla as a sidecar container
+## Deploying as a sidecar container

 This is the recommended way of deploying the eBPF auto-instrumentation tool for the following reason: